microcks/api-lifecycle/shift-left-demo/spring-boot-order-service/README.md

 ![Order Service architecture](./assets/order-service-architecture.png)

-Of course, this is a very naïve vision of a real-life system as such an application would certainly pull out much more dependencies (like a `Payment Service`, a `Customer Service`, a `Shipping Service`, and much more) and offer more complex API.
+Of course, this is a very naive vision of a real-life system as such an application would certainly pull out much more dependencies (like a `Payment Service`, a `Customer Service`, a `Shipping Service`, and much more) and offer more complex API.
 However, this situation is complex enough to highlight the two problems we're addressing:
-* How to **efficiently set up a development environment** that depends on third-party API like the Pastry API?
+1) How to **efficiently set up a development environment** that depends on third-party API like the Pastry API?
 You certainly want to avoid cloning this component repository, figuring out how to launch it and configure it accordingly.
 As a developer, developing your own mock of this service makes you also lose time and risk drifting from initial intent,
-* How to **efficiently validate the conformance** of the `Order API` against business expectations and OpenAPI contract?
+2) How to **efficiently validate the conformance** of the `Order API` against business expectations and OpenAPI contract?
 Besides the core business logic, you might want to validate the network and protocol serialization layers as well as the respect of HTTP semantics.

 ## Development phase

-Let's imgine you start an interecative development/testing session, running your local server with:
+Let's imagine you start an interactive development/testing session, running your local server with:

 ```shell
 $ mvn spring-boot:run